wp-plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.2.1 =
+* Changed recover password link from using username to using the user-nicename
+* We no longer strip spaces from usernames on singele-site registration when Email Confirmation is on and we also do not allow usernames with spaces on multisite installs
+* Changed message in Manage Fields sidebar
+* Fixed issue that prevented sometimes 0 values to be saved

 = 2.1.9 =
 * Add attribute filter to each Profile Builder form input: apply_filters( 'wppb_extra_attribute', '', $field )
 * Added Japanese translation